 - You are currently working or conducting research in conservation in your home country.

 - You submitted all reports required by your grant contract.

 - You must have a bank account in your own name that can receive US dollars.

 - You must not have received a grant from EFN in the past three years.

 - You must not have received more than four grants from EFN.

 If you are unsure if you meet all the eligibility criteria listed above, please contact email@example.com to confirm if you are eligible to apply.

-- EFN's LinkedIn group helps EFN grantees stay connected and share their work.
-(This is available to only EFN grant recipients to connect with EFN and other alumni.)
+- EFN's LinkedIn group helps EFN grantees connect with one another and share their work (this is only available to EFN grant recipients).